 Occurrence of Natural Gases

-Throughout northern Illinois isolated pockets and production quantities of methane occur in organic silts and sands associated with interglacial periods, especially the Sangamon soil unit which represents a long time interval between the Illinois and Wisconsin stages of glaciation.
+Throughout northern Illinois, isolated pockets and production quantities of methane occur in organic silts and sands associated with interglacial periods, especially the Sangamon soil unit, which represents a long time interval between the Illinois and Wisconsin stages of glaciation.
 Methane and hydrogen sulfide gases in bedrock formations are uncommon and are usually a result of contaminated groundwater where present.

 During geotechnical investigations for the nearby NuMI Project, boreholes and representative soil and rock samples were monitored with flammable gas detection meters in the field for the presence of methane.
 Methane gas was not detected and is not anticipated to be encountered during the LBNF Project excavations as further described in the LBNF Site Investigation Geotechnical Engineering Services Report (3)